18F/analytics.usa.gov/developer.md

 - `limit`: Limit the number of data points that are rendered.
 The default is 1000 and the max is 10,000
 - `page`: Pages through the results.
 If the limit is set to `1000`, using `page=2` will render the 1001st through 2000th data point.
 - `after`: Limit the results to in dates on or after the date specified.
-Expects YYYY-MM-DD.
+Expects `YYYY-MM-DD`.
 - `before`: Limit the results to in dates on or before the date specified.
-Expects YYYY-MM-DD.
+Expects `YYYY-MM-DD`.